A toe sprain is caused by a partial tear of the ligaments that support a toe. Ligaments are strong bands of tissue that connect bones to each other.

 - Significant instability of the joint

-- Elevation—Keep the injured foot raised above the level of your heart for 48 hours.
-You can use a pillow.
-This will help drain fluid and reduce swelling.
+- Elevation—Keep the injured foot raised above the level of your heart to help drain fluid and reduce swelling.

 Non-steroidal anti-inflammatory drugs and over-the-counter pain medications may be advised.